 We already shared lots of tips on how to create more space in your home like under the bed or on top of cupboards but there are lots more small spaces in your home that you can utilise, too.

 These may not be places you permanently want to store things for both practical and optical reasons but don’t forget areas like under the sofa, or under cabinets and sideboards.
 If you store things in boxes or pretty containers there’s no reason that they can’t look tidy and pretty!

-We’ve stacked loads of boxes on top of our Pax wardrobes which admittedly isn’t the most stylish solution ever but we have an absolutely amazing Pax hack coming soon that we already can’t wait to share.
-If it turns out as we planned it’s going to be fantastic!
+We’ve stacked loads of boxes on top of our Pax wardrobes which admittedly isn’t the most stylish solution ever but we just completed an absolutely amazing Pax hack that is the perfect way to hide all of your junk.
+It’s the perfect hack that’s definitely worth checking out.

 4. Go Vertical